alexmen656/better-stocard/README.md

 ## What is Pocketz?
 (About the project)

-Pocketz is a simple card manager which transforms physical cards into digital ones, inspired by Stocard.
+Pocketz is a simple card manager that transforms your physical cards into digital ones.
+Additionally, it supports Apple Wallet so you can have all your cards in one place
-One of the main features is that zou can add cards from Pocketz also to Apple Wallet.
-Also it is very simple and clean, it does what it should nothing more.

 ## Demo